asimgazi/LSSM_CovaryingCardioResp/README.md

 This repository contains code to replicate the methods described in the below referenced paper.

-A. H. Gazi et al., "Modeling Latent Dynamics of the Autonomic Nervous System in Response to Trauma Recall and Non-Invasive Vagus Nerve Stimulation," in IEEE Transactions on Biomedical Engineering, doi: [10.1109/TBME.2025.3580051](https://doi.org/10.1109/TBME.2025.3580051).
+A. H. Gazi et al., "Modeling Latent Dynamics of the Autonomic Nervous System in Response to Trauma Recall and Non-Invasive Vagus Nerve Stimulation," in *IEEE Transactions on Biomedical Engineering*, doi: [10.1109/TBME.2025.3580051](https://doi.org/10.1109/TBME.2025.3580051).

-The primary purpose of this repository is to provide reference code to replicate methods for other applications.
+**The primary purpose of this repository is to provide reference code to replicate methods for other applications.**

 If you would also like to see how this specific code runs, the `main.mlx` script is the place to start.
 The `main.mlx` script is a MATLAB live script - similar to a Python notebook.
 Below are general steps to run the code, noting that aspects of the code will need to be modified based upon the data you have available.